Scanning Force Microscopy (SFM)

 Kelvin Probe Microscopy

 As molecular electronics advances, the characterization of electrical properties becomes more and more important.
 In research and industry elements have already reached structure sizes down to a few nanometers.
-Therefore electrical modes of SFM play an increasing role for material characterization.
-Kelvin probe force microscopy (KPFM), for example, measures the electrical potential under the tip.
-Thereby, work function variations across the sample surface can be mapped with 10 nm lateral resolution.
+Therefore, electrical modes of SFM play an increasing role for material characterization.
+Kelvin probe force microscopy (KPFM), for example, measures the contact potential difference.
+Thereby, work function variations or Galvani potentials across the sample surface can be mapped with 10 nm lateral resolution.
 In particular for photovoltaic materials, light-induced changes in the measured contact potentials are associated to charge transport.
-In order to study light induced charging of surfaces, we have built up a photo-sensitive SFM which is situated in a glove box (Figure 2).
-The glove box is filled with pure Ar gas.
-We use this SFM to investigate all-solid-state battery materials while charging and discharging.
+We have built a SFM inside an Ar gas filled glove box (Figure 2).
+We use this SFM to investigate all-solid-state battery materials while charging and discharging (operando measurements).

 Drop Friction Forces